DrewCharlez/Telrock-Ops-Tech-Test/README.md

 Its improving the consistence, quality and efficency of software and infrastructure.

 Site Reliability engineering; They are the core of the infrastructure and respond to all incidents.
-The are involved in all aspects of the infrustructure from operations, capacity planning, software development.
+The are involved in all aspects of the infrustructure from operations, capacity planning and software development.

 I'm open to being involved in all aspects of infrustructure, however the below will be of intrest to me:
 Web technologies